brianglass/anastasis/files/feb.md

 Kontakion.
 Tone 1.

-You sanctified a virgin womb by your birth, and fittingly blessed SymeonÂ’s hands, You have come now too and saved us, O Christ God; but give peace to your commonwealth in times of war, and strengthen our Rulers, whom You have loved, who alone love mankind.
+You sanctified a virgin womb by your birth, and fittingly blessed Symeon’s hands, You have come now too and saved us, O Christ God; but give peace to your commonwealth in times of war, and strengthen our Rulers, whom You have loved, who alone love mankind.

 3. Of the holy and just Symeon, who received God, and the holy Prophetess Anna.